 What is the Beta Coefficient?

-Systematic is the risk or volatility of equity in the entire market or index.
-For example, the volatility of Tesla (NASDAQ: TSLA) compared to the entire S&P 500.
+Systematic risk is the volatility of equity in the entire market or index.
+For example, Tesla’s (NASDAQ: TSLA) volatility compared to the S&P 500.

 However, the Beta is not a measure of stock-specific risks.
 To clarify, a stock-specific risk is a danger that arises from a company or its business.
 For example, car sales or lithium prices affect Tesla’s bottom line.
 Or the effect of news stories about an accounting scandal or lousy sales at a company.

 Consequently, the Beta will not tell you the stock’s future price.
-Instead, the Beta Coefficient compares a stock’s risks to the entire market.
+Instead, the Beta Coefficient compares a stock’s risk to the market’s risk.

 Classic Formulas for Calculating the Beta

-One classic method for calculating the Beta Coefficient or ฮฒ is dividing the market return’s variance by the covariance of the market return.
+One classic method for calculating the Beta Coefficient (β) is to divide the variance of the market return by the covariance between the market return and the asset return.

 The classic formula for calculating the Beta Coefficient: